NumbuhFour/numbuhfour.github.io/_posts/1970-4-1-LilywatchP3.md

 This is a continuation of my previous posts regarding the Lilywatch: A watch built using an Arduino.
 This post goes over the programming and computer aspects of the device.

-Computers and code
-	-Programmingggggg
-		-Git! and Issues!
-		-All one file :(
-		-Pretty effects
-		-States, binary, and button restrictions
-		-refactor to multi file!
-	-Android
-		-App
-			-BlueTerm was open source and pointed to Google examples -Edited bluetooth chat example to include intents for messaging via tasker -Tasker
-			-Editable without computer
-			-Handles events from phone
-			-Able to call intents to app
-	-Bluetooth
-		-Wiring nice.
-Its growing
-		%Flipped watch to left hand%
-		-Stupid baud rate.
-Edited settings remotely
-		-RSSI and power level
-    - Unity experiments
-        -To use System.IO.Ports: ProjectSettings > Player settings > Change .Net 2.0 Subset  to .Net 2.0

 ## Computers and Code

 ### Arduino